-Our burn-in & reliability qualification lab is one of the finest in the country with over 75 chambers & ovens, tight ESD safety controls, routine audits, and a dedicated engineering staff to provide you with all of the burn-in, package qualification, process qualification, and other reliability data you need.
+Our burn-in and reliability qualification lab is one of the finest in the country, with over 75 chambers & ovens, tight ESD safety controls, routine audits, and a dedicated engineering staff to provide you with all of the burn-in, package qualification, process qualification and other reliability data you need.

-Knowledge Based Testing Knowledge based qualification methodology is based upon detecting and understanding specific failure mechanisms.
+Knowledge-based qualification methodology is based upon detecting and understanding specific failure mechanisms.
 When a failure mechanism is known, accelerated testing can be designed to detect those failures prior to placing a product in the field.